Chess piece

 A chess piece, or chessman, is a game piece that is placed on a chessboard to play the game of chess.
 It can be either white or black, and it can be one of six types: king, queen, rook, bishop, knight, or pawn.

 Chess sets generally come with sixteen pieces of each color.
-Additional pieces, usually an extra queen per color, may be provided for use in promotion.
+Additional pieces, usually an extra queen per color, may be provided for use in promotion or handicap games.

-Number of pieces
+Number

 Each player begins with sixteen pieces (but see the subsection below for other usage of the term piece).
-The pieces that belong to each player are distinguished by color: the lighter colored pieces are referred to as "white" and the player that owns them as "White", whereas the darker colored pieces are referred to as "black" and the player that owns them as "Black".
+The pieces that belong to each player are distinguished by color: the lighter colored pieces are referred to as "white" and the player that controls them as "White", whereas the darker colored pieces are referred to as "black" and the player that controls them as "Black".

 In a standard game, each of the two players begins with the following sixteen pieces: